Sunday, 4 January 2015

 The difficulty with complex head injuries is that there is no predictable prognosis or timeline for recovery.

-remove blood clots and reduce swelling on his brain before placing him
+In the immediate aftermath of the accident, neurosurgeons operated on Schumacher twice to remove blood clots and reduce swelling on his brain before placing him in a medically induced coma.

 A statement from the family in April said the 45-year-old had shown "moments of consciousness and awakening."